jburguete/MinGW-64-Make/README.md

 	directory on the PATH when the building will be finished.

-5. Open a MSYS terminal as administrator (clicking on the right button and selecting the *Execute as administrator* option), clone this repository and execute *make* command with 2 arguments:
+5. Open a MSYS terminal as administrator (clicking on the right button and selecting the *Execute as administrator* option) and clone this repository.

+	> $ git clone git@github.com:jburguete/MinGW-64-Make.git
+	>

+6. Execute *make* command with 2 arguments:

 	-*ARCH* is the architecture and admits "32" and "64" values (for 32 and 64 bits respectively).